-CHICAGO - The Illinois state corporate income tax is not 7% as some politicians, columnists and organizations have erroneously stated, but is actually 9.5%, according to the president of one of the nation's largest taxpayer groups.
+The Illinois state corporate income tax is continues to be understated by reporters and politicians, according to the president of one of the nation's largest taxpayer groups, Taxpayers United of America (TUA).

-"The total Illinois corporate state income tax rate of 9.5% includes a base rate of 7% and another 2.5% on top of that, which was added by constitution amendment in 1980," said Jim Tobin, President of Taxpayers United of America.
+"The total Illinois corporate state income tax rate of 9.5% includes a base rate of 7% and another 2.5% on top of that, which was added by constitutional amendment in 1980," said Jim Tobin, President of TUA.
 "The additional tax was called a 'personal property replacement tax,' which purportedly replaced a 19th-century tax that was not even being collected."